Notes & Gatherings

 Where hired styling items are included, the work does not end when we collect them from the venue.

 After the wedding, items need to be checked, cleaned, counted and restocked ready for the next event.
-Vases, vessels, candle holders, lanterns, stands, signage frames and other styling pieces all need to be returned in good condition and prepared for future weddings.
+Candle holders, lanterns, stands, signage frames and other styling pieces all need to be returned in good condition and prepared for future weddings.

 Candles and candle holders can be particularly time consuming.
-Removing candle wax, cleaning glass and making sure each item is ready to be used again takes care and time behind the scenes.
+Removing wax, cleaning glass and preparing each item for future weddings takes care and time behind the scenes.

 Why venue logistics matter